Welcome to Interpage's OutVoice Service Menu

 • Why not just send an e-mail or text message?

 E-Mails and text messages can be delayed or unpredictable as to when they will be delivered, and in most cases provide no proof-of-receipt.
 Delivery to cellular phones and pagers can be further delayed and have less predictable delivery times when traveling in areas with poor RF coverage, or when coming out of a tunnel or subway.
 OutVoice relies on automated spoken voice messages, which are transmitted by a phone call to any telephone device, so in areas of less-than-optimal data coverage, or areas such as hospitals where cellphone use may not be allowed, messages can get through.
-OutVoice ends any ambiguity as to the delivery or receipt of a given message, as if an OutVoice notification call is answered, a confirmation is immediately sent back to you (and/or the originating notification server or system), ending as question as to its receipt by people who need to be reached.
+OutVoice ends any ambiguity as to the delivery or receipt of a given message, as if an OutVoice notification call is answered, a confirmation is immediately sent back to you (and/or the originating notification server or system), ending any question as to its receipt by people who need to be reached.

 • How does OutVoice work?
 Is it complicated to set up?

 OutVoice can be easily integrated with any server, web site, alerting system, online order fulfillment system, or other application which sends e-mail or text alerts.
 Your server simply sends an e-mail to the Interpage OutVoice system with the destination telephone number(s) which need to be notified, and OutVoice will read the text of the e-mail body, or replay a WAV file, to the destination telephone number(s).
 Callers can be required to acknowledge receipt, and confirmation thereof is mailed back to any e-mail address(es) which you specify.
 Rather than guess if a message was received by e-mail or text/SMS message, Outvoice provides certainty that a message was either received or was unable to be delivered in a short period of time.
+(Outvoice messages may also be dropped directly into outbound queues without the use of e-mail for Enterprise customers.)

 • What do OutVoice alerts and notifications sound like?
 Can I hear a sample without signing up?